Logotype for NCC Group plc

 Strategic direction and business transformation

-• Positioned as a trusted partner for governments and leading organizations, leveraging deep technical expertise, regulatory accreditations, and proprietary IP.
+• Positioned as a trusted, full-cycle cyber services partner with deep technical expertise, regulatory accreditations, and global 24/7 delivery.

 • Addressable market in 2025 estimated at £5-6bn in the UK, €23-25bn in Europe, and $55-60bn in the US, with only half currently penetrated by service providers; total TAM in UK, US, and Europe estimated at £45-50bn.

-• Market forecasted to grow 8-10% per annum through 2030, with consulting, implementation, and managed services outpacing technical assurance.
+• Market forecasted to grow 8-10% per annum through 2030, with consulting and implementation services outpacing technical assurance.

 • New financial framework targets like-for-like growth in established markets, expansion in developing markets, and increased recurring revenue.